What Happens If the Bank Makes a Deposit Into the Wrong Account?

 How Can I Catch Mistakes?

 It is essential that you balance your checkbook or check your actual account balance on a regular basis.
-This can help you detect any discrepancies with your account, whether it be an accidental deposit to your account, an erroneous charge, or another issue.
+This can help you detect any discrepancies with your account, whether it be an accidental deposit to your account, an erroneous charge, or accidental credit.

 There is a limit on how long you have to report these types of errors, which makes it even more important that you check your accounts on a regular basis.
 The same rule applies to your credit cards.
 It can be tempting to just pay the amount due and to ignore the rest of the information on your credit card statement, but it is your responsibility to make sure the charges are correct.
 It can save you a lot of money if you catch a mistake before it becomes serious.